Fozzy: All That Remains (2003–2006)

+Due to the success of the album, the band embarked on a world tour between February 2005 to February 2006, where they went made stops in Europe, Canada, Australia and America.
+The band also got to play three times at the Astoria, one of the most prestigious venues in London, selling out the venue on all three nights.
+The band also took part of the 2005 Download Festival at Donington Park where they performed in front of 20,000 people and were met with positive reviews with Kerrang! magazine calling them "the surprise hit of the day".
+Their time in England was highlighted in their All That Remains: Reloaded DVD "Live in the UK".

 Chasing the Grail (2009–2011)

 Soon after the release of All That Remains, a fourth album was announced.

 On March 4, 2009, MetalUnderground.com reported that Fozzy had signed a worldwide record deal with Australian-based Riot!
 Entertainment to release their fourth album, Chasing the Grail.
 The album's lead single, "Martyr No More", was announced as an official theme song for the WWE Royal Rumble pay per view.
 The album was released in America on January 26, 2010, followed by Australia (February) and Europe (March).
+It debuted at number 6 on US Heatseekers Charts.

 On February 19, 2011, Jericho said during an interview with Active Rock radio station WBSX in Wilkes-Barre, Pennsylvania, that he had completed lyrics for a brand new Fozzy album and that Ward was beginning work on writing the music.
 The band hoped to have the new album released in February 2012.
+The band then went on one more UK tour in late 2011 in support of their previous album before starting the recording process.
 According to Fozzy's official Facebook page, the recordings were done on May 4, 2012.
 Fozzy released a brand new music video on June 7, which was shot at the Golden Gods Awards for the track "God Pounds His Nails".
 On July 10, Fozzy played the Sonisphere Festival at Knebworth, England.
 A special, two-CD edition of Fozzy's live album Remains Alive was released with Chasing the Grail on July 18.
-The band then announced a headlining tour of the United Kingdom for November 2011.

 On September 9, Sean Delson announced his "retirement" from Fozzy as their bass guitar player to resume work with Agent Cooper.
 Fozzy announced Paul Di Leo, the bass guitarist for Adrenaline Mob, as his replacement.